 So What Is The Difference Between the 2 Social Networks?

-How does tweeting make you feel?
-Can tweeting make you happy too?
+How does tweeting make you happy?
+Can Facebook make you happy too?